Juvenile & Family Court Division

-Significant changes are currently impacting all our lives because of the COVID-19 outbreak. in order to keep the safety and health of your family and Jefferson County citizens in the forefront of our thoughts, and in light of the recommendations of the CDC, Governor Inslee, county administration and the local public health department, we will be modifying our practices in the following ways:
+Significant changes are currently impacting all our lives because of the COVID-19 outbreak. in order to keep the safety and health of your family and Jefferson County citizens in the forefront of our thoughts, and in light of the recommendations of the CDC, requirements implemented by Governor Inslee, county administration, and the local public health department, we will be modifying our practices in the following ways:

 - JPC will discuss with you how we can continue to support certain service needs your child may have, such as treatment, counseling, drug testing, and so on.